arendsee/rmonad/cran-comments.md

 In this resubmission I have

-* removed the LICENSE file

-* changed 'GPL-3 + LICENSE' to 'GPL-3'
+* quoted package names in DESCRIPTION and the vignette

 ## Reverse dependencies